Home | Cognitive Psychology | Technical Writing | Instructional Design | Technical Illustration | Credentials | Gallery | Contact

 I think both verbally and visually in unison.
 I can envision and execute illustrations that support and clarify the text in technical documentation, and vice versa.
 I am adept at technical illustration – orthographic, axonometric, and two- and three-point perspective, cut-aways, and exploded views.
 I have generated illustrations on the traditional drawing board and on the computer using illustration, CAD, and solid-modeling software.

 There are rules for generating accurate technical illustrations, of course, but those rules do not entail the use of symbols or govern the use of symbols per se.
 Except for labels and callouts that may be added to an illustration, the elements in an illustration are not symbols.
 A symbol, such as a word, represents an object by means of convention.
-The representation of the graphic elements in an illustration to actual, physical objects is not dependent on any convention, however, but rather on the visual verisimilitude between those elements and the physical objects that they represent.
+The relatioship between the graphic elements in an illustration to actual, physical objects is not dependent on any convention, however, but rather on the visual verisimilitude between those elements and the physical objects that they represent.
 Those elements copy the forms, contours, and geometric relationships that actually exist in the objects represented, and those relationships exist independently of any linguistic convention.

 Navigation